go-vela/site/content/tour/secrets.md

 The pipeline we are looking at shows a few different patterns on how you can leverage adding and aliasing secrets in your pipeline.

-However, this time we are going to remove the `username:` and `password:` YAML tags in the `parameter:` block and replace them with secrets within the container environment.
+However, this time we are going to remove the `username:` and `password:` YAML keys in the `parameter:` block and replace them with secrets within the container environment.

 **See it in action with examples!**